The Best Magnetic Shower Curtains (2026)

 The Competition

-A few of these picks are genuinely good products that simply lost to a better-positioned rival rather than failing on their own.
+A few of these picks are good products that lost to a better-positioned rival rather than failing on their own.
 The River Dream Cotton Blend ($38.98) makes a strong case on feel, but with a single review it carries almost no track record, and at five times the price of our top pick it asks a lot on faith.
-We kept it as the runner-up for shoppers who specifically want a heavy cotton curtain, but most people are better served by a weighted liner that costs a fraction as much.
+We kept it as the runner-up for shoppers who want a heavy cotton curtain, but a weighted liner serves most people for a fraction as much.

 Frequently Asked Questions